Chapter 1

 TL;DR: False consensus makes you think users think like you.
 They do not.
 Your preference feels like evidence because your brain keeps using itself as the sample size.

 Maybe you chose a layout because it felt clean.
 Picked a label because it seemed obvious.
-Cut a feature because you couldn’t imagine anyone needing it.
+Cut a feature because you could not imagine anyone needing it.
 You called that instinct.
 You might even have called it experience.
+A lot of the time, it was just you designing for yourself in a room full of people who are nothing like you.

 In 1977, Lee Ross, David Greene, and Pamela House at Stanford ran a series of experiments on what they called the false consensus effect.
 They gave people ordinary, unremarkable scenarios (a speeding ticket, a class assignment, a TV commercial) and asked them to predict what most other people would do.
 Then they asked what the participants themselves would do.
 The pattern was clear every time: